About auditory processing disorder

 - telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’

-- remembering to say the beginning or end sounds of words when he’s reading.
+- remembering to say the beginning or end sounds of words when they’re reading.

-This means that APD can appear as problems with learning, listening and communication, as well as reading and writing.
+This means that problems with learning, listening and communication, reading and writing can be signs of APD.

-It’s a good idea to see your GP or paediatrician for advice if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.
-The GP or paediatrician might test your child’s hearing or refer her to an audiologist.
+It’s a good idea to first see your GP or paediatrician for advice if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.

-If the audiologist thinks the problem might be APD, the audiologist will do an auditory processing assessment.
+If the audiologist thinks the problem might be APD, they’ll do an auditory processing assessment.
 This includes diagnostic hearing tests for hearing loss and auditory processing tests.

 An auditory processing test involves several short tests like listening to and repeating words and sounds back to the audiologist.
 The audiologist uses equipment to change the words and sounds so they’re harder to understand – for example, the equipment might add background noise or play words or sounds at the same time.